• Skip to primary navigation

 Instructions for Making Citrus Vinegar

-3. Screw on a lid and wait for a week or more for the oils to infuse into the vinegar.
+3. Screw on a lid and wait for at least a week, or up to four, for the oils to infuse into the vinegar.

-4. Strain out the peels and compost them (or grind them up in your garbage disposal to clean it).
+4. Strain out the peels and compost them (or grind up a few in your garbage disposal to clean it).

 5. Put the vinegar back into the mason jar.
-Ta da.
+Use for cleaner or condiments.

 homemade citrus laundry wash vinegar cleaner by www.homesteadlady.com strain out the peels and squish